XHamster: COVID-19 pandemic

 Early in the COVID-19 global pandemic, xHamster offered free Premium access until the end of March to places affected by the virus such as Tehran, Iran; Daegu, South Korea; Wuhan, China; the Lombardy and Veneto regions of Northern Italy; and Adeje, Canary Islands.
 The company issued the offer via their official Twitter page with the tagline, "Stay safe with xHamster".
-In March 2020, Vice reports that xHamster witnessed an "overwhelming surge" in new subscriptions from users in the aforementioned cities and regions which "outpaced xHamster's ability to approve new accounts".
+In March 2020, Vice reported that xHamster witnessed an "overwhelming surge" in new subscriptions from users in the aforementioned cities and regions that "outpaced xHamster's ability to approve new accounts".

-As the COVID-19 pandemic spread, coronavirus-themed porn began appearing on xHamster and other streaming sites in early March 2020.
+As the pandemic spread, COVID-19-themed porn began appearing on xHamster and other streaming sites in early March 2020.

 Following international quarantines, travel bans, and statewide stay-at-home orders in early and mid-2020, many sex toy retailers, livecam platforms, and streaming sites reported record traffic and sales.
 Coupled with this boom under quarantine is a marked shift towards amateur production on paid access platforms such as xHamsterLive Sex Webcams, FanCentro, and OnlyFans.
 This shift has resulted in higher profits, flexibility, and creative license afforded to performers.

-A 2020 article published by Mashable on changing trends in porn following the coronavirus pandemic cites several user trends reported by xHamster vice president Alex Hawkins.
-According to Hawkins, while interest in traditional categories of porn such as MILF and incest roleplay porn has decreased, the demand for public sex scenes, kissing, and coronavirus-related adult content has seen a surge in popularity.
-Hawkins attributes this to a desire for porn which reflects current societal issues and predicts that trends will return to normal when the pandemic is under control.
+A 2020 article published by Mashable on changing trends in porn since the pandemic cites several user trends reported by xHamster vice president Alex Hawkins.
+According to Hawkins, while interest in traditional categories of porn such as MILF and incest roleplay porn has decreased, demand for public sex scenes, kissing, and COVID-19-related adult content has surged.
+Hawkins attributed this to a desire for porn that reflects current issues and predicted that trends would return to normal with the pandemic under control.